Canton of Glarus: Economy

 Electrical power from Klöntalersee is one of the canton's main export services.

 The canton's geography helped establish slate works in the 17th century.
 The mountainous surroundings of Glarus also served as an advantage in industrialisation.
 Cotton spinning was important in the 18th century, complementing traditional woollen spinning.
 Industrialisation also brought cotton printing, hydroelectric plants, metal and machinery factories, and paper mills.

 In 2014, about 5% of the workers in Glarus worked in the primary sector (the total for all of Switzerland is 3.3%).
 Of these 5%, in 2008, nearly three-quarters were involved in dairy farming and cattle breeding.
 In 2014 the secondary sector employed 8,322 or about 38.2% of the total, which is much higher than 21.8% for the entire country.
 Over one-quarter of those in the secondary sector worked in the construction industry.
 The tertiary sector employed 12,366, or about 56.8% of the total, almost 18% lower than 74.9% nationwide.
 Of those in the tertiary sector, 11.72% work in retail shops and 10.37% are in health care.

+Transport

+The main railway lines are the Ziegelbrücke–Linthal, Ziegelbrücke–Sargans (Kerenzerberg Rail Tunnel), and Zurich–Ziegelbrücke/Näfels railway lines.
+Between 1905 and 1969, the Sernftal tramway operated between Schwanden and Elm.